1. Serve the public trust 2. Protect the innocent 3. Uphold the law

 Hollywood Silencer: When Boddicker shoots Morton, he fits a silencer first so his pistol is barely audible.

-Hookers and Blow: Plenty of both, particularly at Morton's house right before his death scene.
+Hookers and Blow: Plenty of both, particularly at Morton's house right before his death scene where he snorts the stuff off a hooker's breasts.

 Hospital Gurney Scene: Murphy being airlifted to the ER where a trauma team makes a last-ditch effort to save him.

 Hummer Dinger: The 6000 SUX has reclining leather seats, goes really fast and gets really shitty gas mileage(!), specifically, 8.2 MPG!
-Became even funnier once Hummer SUVs actually started hitting American streets.
+It became even funnier once Hummer SUVs started hitting real life American streets.

 I'm a Doctor, Not a Placeholder: Reed declares, after announcing Officer Frederickson's death, "I don't want to hear any more talk about strike.
 We are not plumbers.
 We are police officers!
 And police officers don't strike."